-Starting from Pateley Bridge the ride begins the first climb of the day up through the village of Bewerley, turning back on yourself to continuing the climb along the surfaced bridleway to Eagle Hall.
-This long gentle climb leads to long reaching moorland tracks and a visit to the Providence House Lead Mines where the bridleway snakes down through the spoil heaps with a loose off camber surface that will challenge your line choice.
-A couple of miles gentle coasting along track and road brings you back to the valley road.
+Starting from Pateley Bridge the ride begins the first climb of the day up through the village of Bewerley, turning back on yourself to continue the climb along the surfaced bridleway to Eagle Hall.
+This long gentle climb leads to long-reaching moorland tracks and a visit to the Providence House Lead Mines where the bridleway snakes down through the spoil heaps with a loose off-camber surface that will challenge your line choice.
+A few miles of gentle coasting along track and road brings you back to the valley road.

 Passing through the pretty village of Ramsgill you leave the road once more and follow an undulating track to the left through the fields and meadows before a short steep climb along a paved track delivers you through a farmyard and then once more, fields!

 Care should be taken as you re-join surfaced farm tracks - this route passes through the family outdoor attraction Studfold Adventure Trails and family groups should be expected around the blind corners.
 A steep cobbled decline leads you to the main Studfold shop where refreshments are often available in the summer months.

 Part 2 - Top of the Valley

 Dig deep as you re-join the road turn left and ascend the Middlesmoor climb.
 A steep and brutal climb, Middlesmoor will put an early sting in your legs.
 Be warned however, it saves the worst until last with a 25% hairpin that finally leads you into the village.

 Riding through Middlesmoor, you get a great refreshment opportunity and a stunning view to admire while you do so from the small car park on your right.
 Worth taking advantage of, as the climbing is not over.

 Continuing, the uneven track at first seems like an easy climb but several miles of spinning away and ever more careful line choice will wear down most legs – you will be glad when the gradient finally relents.